hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

 This guide is intended for anyone interested in contributing to the [HPE DEV Community](https://hpedev.io).
 The document covers how to contribute a new blog or how to update a platform page.

+A recording of the training session delivered on April 30, 2021 is available [here](https://vimeo.com/544486602).

 The process described in this guide requires minimum familiarity with Git and an account on GitHub.com.
 You can find a tutorial on Git in this